colbylwilliams/DTLGateway/README.md

 ## Deploy Gateway

+**_Note: The gateway solution is deployed using a bash script in conjunction with an Azure Resource Manager (ARM) template.
+Make sure to clone the repository in a directory that you can execute a bash script._**

 The following section will walk through deploying a new remote desktop gateway service.

-> **Note: The gateway solution is deployed using a bash script in conjunction with an Azure Resource Manager (ARM) template.
-Make sure to clone the repository in a directory that you can execute a bash script.**

 ### Setup